 The Standard Operating Policy and Procedures (SOP’s) is to provide a format in which code interpretations, office processes and procedures, plan review and inspection matters, other agency relationships, and general items can be recorded for use.
 The manual is intended to provide efficiency and consistency in processing, review, and inspection, in accordance with adopted codes and ordinances.

-The Final Plat is the official recorded document that includes the final design of the subdivision and all other elements required by State statute and in conformance with the Town of Oro Valley Zoning Code.
-Final Plat approval is required before improvements such as grading, paving and utilities can begin in a subdivision.
+The Final Plat is the official recorded document that includes the design of the subdivision and all other elements required by State statute and in conformance with the Town of Oro Valley Zoning Code.
+Final Plat approval is required before improvements such as grading, paving and utilities can begin.

 Do you have a permit that is about to expire?